-After more than a decade of wishing and dreaming, I finally made it to Mesa Verde National Park.
+After more than a decade of stagnating on my travel “bucket” list, I finally made it to Mesa Verde National Park.
 This park has been on my bucket list for a long time.
 If you love history, it’s a definite must-visit.
 We have president Theodore Roosevelt (a favorite president of mine) to thank for establishing Mesa Verde as a National Park in 1906.

 The archaeology and history at Mesa Verde can fill a lifetime of exploration.
 Since most people only have a day or two, or maybe a week, there are some important things you need to know about the park.
 There are more than five-thousand archaeological sites and three-hundred cliff dwellings at the park.
 Only a few are open to the public.
 Furthermore, with the exception of Step House at Wetherill Mesa, the cliff dwellings can be visited only through a guided tour.